spaceninja/spaceninja-classic/content/blog/2010/font-face-faux-styles.md

 ![fallback font with no bold or italics](/images/wrong.png)

-<figcaption>fig c: no bold or italic styles if custom font fails to load</figcaption>
+<figcaption>Figure C: No bold or italic styles if custom font fails to load.</figcaption>
 </figure>

 So I think we can agree that this solution doesn't work.
 It requires a lot of CSS to override built-in browser styles, and it breaks completely when the custom font doesn't load.
 Luckily, there's a better solution: